cloudfoundry/bosh-aws-light-stemcell-builder/README.md

 1. Create an AWS IAM user with privileges to create EC2 volumes, snapshots, and AMIs.
 1. Create an S3 bucket and give this user full privileges on the bucket contents.
-1. Create the `vmimport` AWS role as detailed [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/VMImportPrerequisites.html#vmimport-service-role), specifying the previously created bucket in place of `<disk-image-file-bucket>`.
+1. Create the `vmimport` AWS role as detailed [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/VMImportPrerequisites.html#iam-permissions-image), specifying the previously created bucket in place of `<disk-image-file-bucket>`; see [example IAM policy](iam-policy.json).
 1. Replicate these steps in a separate AWS China account if publishing to China.

 #### Example Usage